lukemarsden/flocker-install-scripts/README.md

 $ curl -s http://${MASTER_IP}:4523/v1/state/containers | jq .
 ```

-Now reconnect to Redis and verify that the data has moved along with the container!
+Now reconnect to MongoDB and verify that the data has moved along with the container!

 ```
-$ redis-cli ${NODE_IP_1}
+$ mongodb-cli ${NODE_IP_1}
-redis> set hello world
+mongodb> set hello world
-redis> get hello
+mongodb> get hello
 world
 ```